 Grease stains are the last type of stain anyone wants on their upholstery or carpets.
 They’re notorious for their stubbornness and being hard to remove.
-Because grease is a lipid that is insoluble in water, its molecules can form strong bonds with fabric fibres.
+Because grease is a lipid insoluble in water, its molecules can form strong bonds with fabric fibres.
 These bonds make grease difficult to break down.
-That’s why your first instinct may be to contact a professional or even dispose of the grease-stained furnishing.
+That’s why your first instinct may be to contact a professional or dispose of the grease-stained furnishing.
 Before you do either, you should know that the right technique and products can remove even the most stubborn stains.

 Step 1: Prepare the Necessary Materials